zopefoundation/ZODB/documentation/guide/writing-persistent-objects.rst

 Two of the main jobs of the ``Persistent`` base class is to detect when an object has been accessed and when it has been modified.
-When an object is accessed, it's state may need to be loaded from the database.
+When an object is accessed, its state may need to be loaded from the database.
 When an object is modified, the modification needs to be saved if a transaction is committed.

 ``Persistent`` detects object accesses by hooking into object attribute access and update.
-In the case of object update, there maybe other ways of modifying state that we need to make provision for.
+In the case of object update, there may be other ways of modifying state that we need to make provision for.

 Rules of persistence
 ====================